Sankené Kai

 Some of our activities

-• Shipibo art market and teachings about kené
+• Shipibo art markets

 • Two healing ceremonies

-• Integration and expression circle
+• Post-ceremonies expression circle

-• Learning about Samati Xobo
+• Learning about Samati Xobo’s vision and intention

 Supporting team